Vizitest/docs/Writerside/topics/Searching.md

 # Searching
 You can search for Groups and Test Configurations by pressing the search icon.
-The search will look at both the title and description description fields.
+The search will look at both the title and description fields.

 <img src="search.png" width="700" alt="search"/>